roman-milk/roman-milk.github.io/impregnated-by-aliens.md

  In her room she experimented with the device, breaking off for a meal occasionally.
 Feeling tired she watched an old movie.
 All the worlds channels were available, as well as a ships archive.
 Eventually she dozed, awakening with a start, hoping she hadn't missed the meeting.

  Mary had only been governor for a few weeks, but was used to being reminded and guided from meeting to meeting.
 It had been the same in business, and on the campaign trail.
-Report_Story #2